upb-lea/openmodelica-microgrid-gym/README.md

-__The OpenModelica Microgrid Gym (OMG) package is a software toolbox for the simulation and optimisation of Microgrids.__
+__The OpenModelica Microgrid Gym (OMG) package is a software toolbox for the simulation and optimization of microgrids.__

 The main characteristics of the toolbox are the plug-and-play grid design in OpenModelica and the ready-to-go approach of simply Reinfrocement Learning (RL) agents.